 The Lyon Firm works with construction experts, engineers, and OSHA safety experts to determine the root cause of farm work injuries to build a compelling case and win compensation for injured victims and their families.

-Farm Injuries & Toxic Exposure
+Ohio Farm Injuries & Toxic Exposure

 Farm accidents that cause respiratory disease and chemical exposure are difficult to track, but no less hazardous.
 According to the U.S. Department of Agriculture, leukemia, Hodgkin’s disease, non-Hodgkin’s lymphoma, cancers of the skin, stomach, brain, and other diseases have “excessive occurrences” in farm workers that are exposed to pesticides, fertilizers, and other common chemicals.